CS2613-WI24-FR01B/exploration-activity-1-DanielOlorunfemi/PackageOverview.md

 ```
 ## Period of Creation
 The `struct` module has been part of Python since its early versions, reflecting the language's design goal to be capable of interacting with C libraries and handling low-level data operations.
 Specific dates of creation or inclusion might vary, but it has been a staple in Python's standard library for decades.

+## Reason for Package/Library Selection
+The selection hinges on the `struct` module's utility in a broad range of applications, from systems programming to data science, where efficiency and direct control over binary data formats are required.
+Its role is crucial in scenarios where Python interacts with hardware, networks, or formats where data compactness and speed of access are paramount.
+The module exemplifies Python's capability to bridge high-level ease of use with low-level control.